 Really, there’s not a whole lot to talk about in terms of story.
 The entire plot is just an excuse to get the characters to Mars as quickly as possible and make them fight a whole lot and i suppose it does achieve that just fine.

-The main problem with the storytelling in Terraformars is the pacing.
+The main problem with the storytelling in Terraformars is

 For a series that prides itself on being nothing but dumb action and violent fights, it’s actually painfully slow.
 We get shots that linger forever for no good reason, characters standing around doing and saying nothing for extended periods of time, tons of narrator delivered exposition and a ludicrous amount of flashbacks that sometimes take up the entire duration of an episode, while not really adding anything substantial.
 The best moments of the show are when it throws away any pretense of storytelling and just goes into full-on hot-blooded action-mode.
 Unfortunately these moments are rarer than you might assume and usually over quite quickly.